 There is significant debate over the question of how far Helmholtz's theory was influenced by Kantianism.
 David Galaty, Nicholas Pastore, and David Leary have argued that Helmholtz was Kantian in his approach (Galaty 1971, 159–66; Pastore 1978, 355–76; and Leary 1982, 36; cited in Hatfield 1991, 325).
 As Michael Heidelberger has observed recently, the Neo-Kantian Alois Riehl refers to Kant as a “man of the physiologists,” and Riehl refers to Helmholtz's “Kantian understanding of sensory perception,” although Heidelberger himself may not read Helmholtz as a Kantian (Riehl 1876, v and 5; Heidelberger 2007, 30).
 Gary Hatfield and Edwin Boring have argued that Helmholtz's empiricism outweighs his Kantianism.
 Boring's classic history of psychology inaugurated the contemporary reading of Helmholtz as an empiricist or empirist (Boring 1942, chapter 15).
 Hatfield argues that, while Helmholtz maintained some Kantian doctrines for a time, his mature view departs from Kantianism (Hatfield 1991, 325–326), and Lenoir concurs (2006, 200–204).
 In a 1918 article, the Marburg Neo-Kantian Ernst Cassirer supports this mixed reading of Helmholtz.
 According to Cassirer, although Helmholtz's view was “linked deliberately to Kant,” and Helmholtz was very influential in the origins of Neo-Kantianism, Helmholtz made the a priori dependent on the results of natural science, a significant departure from Kantianism (Cassirer 2005 , 96).

-Even when he was writing about physiology, Helmholtz's natural vocation as a mathematical physicist was apparent.
-Helmholtz used mathematical reasoning to support his arguments for the sign theory, rather than philosophical or exclusively empirical evidence.
+Even when he was writing about physiology, Helmholtz's vocation as a mathematical physicist was apparent.
+Helmholtz used mathematical reasoning to support his arguments for the sign theory, rather than exclusively philosophical or empirical evidence.
 Throughout his career, Helmholtz's work is marked by two preoccupations: concrete examples and mathematical reasoning.
 Helmholtz's early work in physiology of perception gave him concrete examples of how humans perceive spatial relations between objects.
 These examples would prove useful to illustrate the relationship between metric geometry and the spatial relations between objects of perception.
 Later, Helmholtz used his experience with the concrete science of human perception to pose a problem for the Riemannian approach to geometry.